 If Mental Health is taboo, that emotional health is a topic of way beyond.
 As a result, not many are aware of it.
 Emotional health is often referred to synonymously with mental health.
 However, emotional health “ focuses on being in tune with our emotions, vulnerability, and authenticity” It is a fundamental aspect of culturing resilience, self-awareness, and contentment.

-It should be kept in mind that it does not necessarily mean happiness or no negative emotions but about the emotional strength to keeping up with the everyday struggles.
+It should be kept in mind that it does not necessarily mean happiness or no negative emotions but about the emotional strength to keep up with the everyday struggles.

 Since the onset of the pandemic, the overall emotional health index has lowered by approximately 74%.